-Civil Court Pleadings
+BC Supreme Court Pleadings

 Litigation normally starts when someone petitions to start the claim.
 Everything must be filed at the court registry.
 The court staff will have to look over your paperwork to make sure it’s correct.

-The first step in a litigation in supreme court is often completing pleadings.
-This is a structured format which explains your claim.
+The first step in litigation in the supreme court is often completing pleadings.
+This is a structured format that explains your claim.
 Once you finish your claim, the other side responds.